pingcap/docs-cn/reference/sql/statements/alter-database.md

   | [DEFAULT] COLLATE [=] collation_name
 ```

 The `alter_specification` option specifies the `CHARACTER SET` and `COLLATE` of a specified database.
 Currently, TiDB only supports some character sets and collations.
-See [Character Set Support](/reference/sql/character-set.md) for details.
+See [Character Set and Collation Support](/reference/sql/characterset-and-collation.md) for details.

 ## See also